 - Applicable laws and policies;

 - Procedures set forth by UT System Administration as defined in HOP 3.3.1 Leave Policy; and

 - Consulting with the HR Business Partner for complex or extraordinary situations.

-OHR must be notified when an employee’s absence exceeds three consecutive days for any medical reason.
-Intermittent or patterned sick absences should also be reported to OHR.
-Reports may come from the employee, manager or timekeeper.
-Once notified, OHR will contact the employee to determine which leave type(s) are applicable and initiate the applicable leave process.
+Human Resources must be notified when an employee’s absence exceeds three consecutive days for any medical reason.
+Intermittent or patterned sick absences should also be reported to Human Resources.
+Once notified, Human Resources will contact the employee to determine which leave type(s) are applicable and initiate the applicable leave process.

 Unique leave situations which require managers to pay special attention:

 FLSA overtime is commonly referred to as overtime or OT.
 Salaried, non-exempt staff are eligible for banked overtime.
 For these individuals, overtime is banked when the employee works more than 40 hours in a single workweek.
 Leave and holiday time are not included in this calculation.
 Time worked in excess of 40 hours is banked at 1.5x.
 For example, if an employee worked 41 hours, 1.5 hours would be banked as overtime.